Hackney Chapel AME Zion Church

-Hackney Chapel AME Zion Church, also known as Unitia AME Zion Church, is a historic African-American church in rural Loudon County, Tennessee.
+Hackney Chapel AME Zion Church, also known as Unitia AME Zion Church, is a historic African-American church in rural Loudon County, Tennessee, United States.
 The adjacent cemetery has about 100 marked graves and up to 200 unmarked graves.
 The church and cemetery were added to the National Register of Historic Places in 2000.

 Location

 Hackney Chapel AME Zion Church is located in the unincorporated community of Unitia approximately 5 mi southwest of Lenoir City.
 The church and cemetery sit on 1.37 acres of land.

 Church description

 The Middle Tennessee State University Center for Historic Preservation describes Hackney Chapel as "one of the oldest and least altered churches" that it surveyed for its research on "Historic Rural African-American Churches in Tennessee".
 The church building is a one-story vernacular rectangular frame structure completed in October 1899 on land donated by F. R. and M. J. Hackney, African-American land owners.
 An extension on the front of the church building includes a vestibule and a bell tower.
 An addition on the rear of the building circa 1930 increased the size of the sanctuary and furnished a raised platform for the minister and the choir.
 The church has a gable roof and the bell tower has a hipped roof; both are covered by standing seam metal roofing.
 An outdoor picnic shelter was built next to the south side of the building around 1980.

 The church building has had electricity since 1952, but lacks plumbing.
 There are outdoor restrooms with plumbing adjacent to the picnic shelter.
 Before the picnic shelter and restrooms were installed, an outdoor privy was used; it was still standing as of 1998.